decentralized-identity/trustdidweb-v03/spec/specification.md

    processing of current and future log entries. `parameters` are defined in the [`did:tdw` DID Method Parameters](#didtdw-did-method-parameters) section of this specification.
-4. The DIDDoc for this version of the DID as either a `value`, the full document, or a `patch`, such that the new DIDDoc is derived using [[ref: JSON Patch]] to derive the new version from the previous entry.
+4. The DIDDoc State for this version of the DID as either `value`, the full document, or `patch`, such that the new DIDDoc is derived using [[ref: JSON Patch]] from the previous entry.
 5. A [[ref: Data Integrity]] (DI) proof across the entry, signed by a DID Controller authorized to update the DIDDoc, using the `versionId` as the challenge.